Amy Schumer Gets a Glowing Review From Her Dad Before Her Big Broadway Debut

 "Video from the farm when I was running away in the cornfield and my dad was taunting me because I wanted him to come with me," she wrote.
 "We lost the farm when we lost everything else.
 But today I got to buy it back for him."

-Though they were financially stable for many years, Schumer's father was diagnosed with multiple-sclerosis when she was just 12-years-old.
-They ended up going bankrupt and lost the farm.
+The family's finances turned upside down after Schumer's father was diagnosed with multiple-sclerosis when she was just 12-years-old.
+They ended up going bankrupt and lost the farm—literally.
+But luckily, Schumer's big success meant she could buy it back, much to her dad's delight.

 In 2013, she opened up about her father's illness while speaking with the Morning Edition's David Greene for NPR.